climate scienceseasonalmicroclimates

 The Oregon Cascades create Central Oregon's rain shadow.
 Pacific storms arrive from the west, rise over the Cascade crest, cool, and drop much of their moisture as rain or snow on the west side and along the mountains.
 By the time that air descends toward Sisters, Bend, Redmond, and Madras, it is drier and often warmer.

 This is why the region can be so dry while the nearby mountains build a deep winter snowpack.
 The same storm can produce heavy snow near the Cascade crest, lighter snow or rain in Bend, and very little precipitation farther east toward Madras or Prineville.
-For a narrower look at that pattern, see why Bend is sunnier than western Oregon.
+That snowpack is not just scenery, it is the region's water supply, slowly melting through spring and summer to feed the rivers.
+For a closer look at the sunshine side of the same pattern, see why Bend is sunnier than Portland and the Willamette Valley, and for the mechanism itself, see the Oregon Cascades rain shadow.

 Why Temperatures Swing So Much Between Day and Night